What were the immediate consequences of the industrial revolution?

 What were the immediate consequences of the industrial revolution and of the division of society into bourgeoisie and proletariat?

-1. The lower and lower prices of industrial products brought about by machine labor totally destroyed the old system of manufacture or industry based on hand labor in all countries.
+1. The reduced prices of industrial products from machine labor totally destroyed the old system of industry based on hand labor

-We have come to the point where a new machine invented in England deprives millions of Chinese workers of their livelihood within a year’s time.
+We have come to the point where a new machine invented in England deprives millions of Chinese workers of their livelihood within a year.

 The result was that wherever this happened, the bourgeoisie took political power into its own hands and displaced the hitherto ruling classes, the aristocracy, the guildmasters, and their representative, the absolute monarchy.